 Set the TENx bits.
 TSELx can be set as different values.
 WAVEx is set to 0b1x.
 MAMPx can be set as different triangle amplitude values.
-When a channel1 trigger event occurs, add the channel1 triangle counter, with a triangle amplitude configured by MAMP1, to the channel1 data register (DAC\DHR1), and the sum is transferred to DAC\DOR1 for conversion after delay of 3 PB1 clocks.
-Then the channel1 triangle counter is updated.
-When a channel2 trigger event occurs, add the channel2 triangle counter, with a triangle amplitude configured by MAMP2, to the channel2 data register (DAC\DHR2), and the sum is transferred to DAC\DOR2 for conversion after delay of 3 PB1 clocks.
+When a channel1 trigger event occurs, add the channel1 triangle counter, with a triangle amplitude configured by MAMP1, to the channel1 data register (DAC_DHR1), and the sum is transferred to DAC_DOR1 for conversion after delay of 3 PB1 clocks.
+Then the channel1 triangle amplitude configured by MAMP2, to the channel2 data register (DAC_DHR2), and the sum is transferred to DAC_DOR2 for conversion after delay of 3 PB1 clocks.
+Then the cum is transferred to DAC_DOR2 for conversion after delay of 3 PB1 clocks.
+Then the sum is transferred to DAC_DOR2 for conversion after delay of 3 PB1 clocks.
+Then the sum is transferred to DAC_DOR2 for conversion after delay of 3 PB1 clocks.
+Then the cum is transferred to DAC_DOR2 for conversion after delay of 3 PB1 clocks.
 Then the channel2 triangle counter is updated.